qupath/qupath-docs/docs/starting/cell_counting.md

 Continuing counting
 :::

-## Saving & exporting

-Once you're finished, you may only need to read off the number of points from the list.
-If you {doc}`save the image data as normal <first_steps>`, the points will be included in the `.qpdata` file and can be recovered that way if necessary.
-This is the preferred method of saving if you want to continue working on the data with QuPath.

-However, you can also select the *Save points* option in the counting panel if you would like to export the coordinates of all your points for import elsewhere.
-This will save the coordinates in a simple tab-delimited format that may be useful to get the data into another software application.

 :::{TIP}
 Manual counting is generally not very pleasurable - although it can be necessary when considerable human expertise is needed.
 The following tips and hidden features may help (they assume that you have selected the {{ icon_points }} tool).